If you have any inkling of wanting to become an entrepreneur, then you should be doing one simple thing.

 This book is an in-depth look at the phenomenon of a small idea turning huge, and how the critical point is referred to as the “tipping point” by the author.

-I was amazed on how the kids show Blues Clues was able to take the Sesame Street concept and blow it up.
-If you’re looking to grow your business with the same magnitude as Paul Revere galloping on his horse through the U.S. country side, this book is an excellent read.
+I was amazed at how the kid’s show Blues Clues was able to take the Sesame Street concept and blow it up.
+If you’re looking to grow your business with the same magnitude as Paul Revere galloping on his horse through the U.S. countryside, this book is an excellent read.

-John did survive and used that tragedy to inspire others to be better people and also better business leaders.
-If you need help in redefining your purpose in life, this is a must read.
+John survived and used that tragedy to inspire others to be better people and also better business leaders.
+If you need help in redefining your purpose in life, this is a must-read.
 Find out more about John and his professional speaking business at Rising Above.

 How can you not love Gary V?
-This guy is loud mouthed, full of energy and lives and breathes entrepreneurship.
-His book gives a guide of how to think successful in life, opposed to the ordinary how to be successful type novel.
+This guy is loud-mouthed, full of energy, and lives and breathes entrepreneurship.
+His book gives a guide on how to think successfully in life, as opposed to the ordinary how-to-be successful type of novel.